 Lactic acid (with a pKa of 3.86) works best when it comes to reducing wrinkles and fine lines and balancing the texture of the skin.
 It is especially recommended for dry skin, although it can also be used without any problem with sensitive skin.
 As with glycolic acid, lactic acid is best used at night to avoid excessive photosensitizing of the skin.
-If you want to try the lactic acid I recommend you to start with The Ordinary Lactic Acid 10% + HA 2%, which you can get at DECIEM, at Beauty Bay, at Mankind, and The Hut.
+If you want to try the lactic acid I recommend you to start with The Ordinary Lactic Acid 10% + HA 2%, which you can get on DECIEM, on Amazon, on Beauty Bay, on Mankind, and The Hut.

 c) Mandelic acid.

 Mandelic acid (with a pKa of 3.41) is another member of the AHAs family.
 Among its main properties there are reducing fine lines and hyperpigmentation, as well as helping to rebalance the levels of skin oil, making it ideal for oily and sensitive skins.
 By penetrating the skin less than other acids, it is less potent, but that lower aggressiveness is what makes it a good choice for those who have sensitive skin.
-If you want to start using mandelic acid I would recommend using the ByWishtrend Mandelic Acid 5% Skin Prep Water Tonic, which you can get at Wishtrend, or the booster The Ordinary Mandelic Acid 10% + HA, which you can get at DECIEM, at Beauty Bay and Mankind.
+If you want to start using mandelic acid I would recommend using the ByWishtrend Mandelic Acid 5% Skin Prep Water Tonic, which you can get on Wishtrend, on Amazon and on Feelunique, or the booster The Ordinary Mandelic Acid 10% + HA, which you can get on DECIEM, on Amazon, on Beauty Bay and on Mankind.

 d) Malic acid.

 Malic acid (with a pKa of 3.51) has as main functions to preserve the hydration of the skin, to reduce wrinkles and fine lines and to reduce the excessive oil of the skin.
 It is recommended to use it for all skin types, except for sensitive skin.
-This acid, which we can find in several fruits (especially in apples), is very common in cosmetics, but if you want to start using I would recommend you do it with the toner COSRX AHA 7 Witehead Power Liquid, which you can get at Wishtrend and at Mankind or the serum Paula’s Choice Resist Advanced Smoothing Treatment 10% AHA, which you can get on Cult Beauty, on The Hut, and on Mankind.
+This acid, which we can find in several fruits (especially in apples), is very common in cosmetics, but if you want to start using I would recommend you do it with the toner COSRX AHA 7 Witehead Power Liquid, which you can get on Wishtrend, on Amazon and on Mankind or the serum Paula’s Choice Resist Advanced Smoothing Treatment 10% AHA, which you can get on Cult Beauty, on Amazon, on The Hut, and on Mankind.

 e) Azelaic acid.

 Azelaic acid (with a pKa of 4.55) is a superb tool for combating excess oil and acne, eliminating the damaging bacteria that settle on our skin and reducing inflammation and hyperpigmentation, making it a super solution.
 It’s best for those with oily skin.
 Its use is not recommended for those with sensitive skin, as it may cause irritation.
-If you want to start using azelaic acid in your routines, I would recommend you to try the booster The Ordinary Azelaic Acid Suspension 10%, which you can get at DECIEM and Beauty Bay.
+If you want to start using azelaic acid in your routines, I would recommend you to try the booster The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM, on Amazon, on Feelunique and Beauty Bay.